 Hard foul during pickup basketball game prompts player to call 911

-Whatever happened to "No blood, no foul"?
+Whatever happened to "no blood, no foul"?

 A pickup game of basketball at a Virginia gym Monday turned sour after one player called 911 after being fouled.